 C_DestroyObject

-CK_DEFINE_FUNCTION(CK_RV, C_DestroyObject)( CK_SESSION_HANDLE hSession, CK_OBJECT_HANDLE hObject );
+CK_DECLARE_FUNCTION(CK_RV, C_DestroyObject)( CK_SESSION_HANDLE hSession, CK_OBJECT_HANDLE hObject );

 C_DestroyObject destroys an object. hSession is the session’s handle; and hObject is the object’s handle.

 Only session objects can be destroyed during a read-only session.
 Only public objects can be destroyed unless the normal user is logged in.